What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 These operators specifically target vulnerable passengers leaving pubs, clubs, or events.
 They know people are desperate for rides and less likely to check credentials.
 This scenario poses the highest safety risks.

-Why People Fall for Fake Taxi Services
+Why People Fall for unlicensed Taxi Services

 Convenience Over Caution